Best internet radios 2024: modern radios with streaming smarts

 When we first heard that Revo was planning to charge £489 / $599 / AU$899 for its latest internet radio, it initially felt a tad steep.
 Having tested and lived with the SuperConnect Stereo for a number of weeks and experienced its class-leading sound and effortless usability, we can cheerfully confirm that it’s worth every penny.

-Read the full review: Revo SuperConnect Stereo
+Read the full Revo SuperConnect Stereo review

 How we test

 We independently review hundreds of products each year, always as a team, at our state-of-the-art testing facilities located in London, Reading and Bath.
-This gives us complete control over the testing process, ensuring consistency and of course, impartiality, while ensuring no opinion goes unheard from our team of audio experts.
+This gives us complete control over the testing process, ensuring consistency and of course, impartiality, while making sure no opinion goes unheard from our team of audio experts.

 All radio products are tested against rivals in the same price category, and all review verdicts are agreed upon by the team as a whole rather than an individual reviewer, again helping to ensure consistency and avoid any personal preference.
 We test not only the raw audio quality of internet radio (and FM and DAB) but all its advertised features from Bluetooth connectivity to streaming support to the alarms and presets.